tidyverse/reprex/SUPPORT.md

 Thanks for using reprex.
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 Start by making a minimal **repr**oducible **ex**ample using the [reprex](http://reprex.tidyverse.org/) package.
-If you haven't heard of or used reprex before, you're in for a treat!
-Seriously, reprex will make all of your R-question-asking endeavors easier (which is a pretty insane ROI for the five to ten minutes it'll take you to learn what it's all about).
+OK, that's funny, because this is the very package we're talking about!
+Do your best to provide your input, the `reprex()` call, the expected result, and the actual result.
+Make it easy to reproduce your problem.
 For additional reprex pointers, check out the [Get help!](https://www.tidyverse.org/help/) section of the tidyverse site.

 Armed with your reprex, the next step is to figure out [where to ask](https://www.tidyverse.org/help/#where-to-ask).